selkhateeb/hardlink/README.md

 Official documentation about this from Apple can be found [here](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/APFS_Guide/FAQ/FAQ.html) kindly provided by @luckman212

 Please see this issue [here](https://github.com/selkhateeb/hardlink/issues/31) for more information.
-Thanks for everybody contributing to this thread.
+Thanks to everybody for contributing to this thread.

 ### Directory
 Hardlink can not be created under the same directory root.